 For some companies, freelancers can be similar to on-demand services.
 You keep a core team and then pad out your support players for specific projects or times of the year.
-If you’re considering hiring freelancers to support your existing team, there can be a learning curve.
-That said, once you realize the full benefits of working with freelancers, you’re probably going to wonder how you managed til now.

 Since there are many moving parts to even the most basic projects, you should come up with a plan for hiring freelancers rather than sending out a panicked request for backup.
 You’ll also have to manage expectations, including setting realistic timelines for each element of the engagement.